-For a current list of course opportunities, see the Class Schedule or the College Website or contact the Office of the Vice President of Instruction at (408) 848-
+For a current list of course opportunities, see the class schedule or the college website at www.gavilan.edu or contact the Office of the Vice President of Instruction at (408) 848-4761.

 As a member of the South Bay Regional Public Safety Training Consortium, Gavilan College offers courses for students who are interested in Correctional Officer, Law Enforcement, Reserve Police Officer, Dispatcher, Fire Technology, Probation Officer, or Juvenile Hall Counselor careers.
 The Consortium is funded by all colleges regionally to provide vocational specific training which may require special facilities, special training conditions or is presented outside of the regular schedule of college classes.